ValeriyEmelyanov/ValeriyEmelyanov/README.md

 - 👋 Hi, I’m @ValeriyEmelyanov
-- 👀 I’m interested in Java and Kotlin
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning Java, Kotlin a bit of Scala
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: emelva@rambler.ru